-On the Library homepage, go to the Subject Resources box.
+On the Library homepage, go to the Research by Subject box.
 This is where all the Library's materials are arranged by subject.

 Click on the Select a subject drop-down menu and choose Counseling.
 Choose a different subject if your topic is related to a different subject area.

-Now we are on the databases's main search page with three search boxes where we'll set up our search.
+Now we are on the database's main search page with three search boxes where we'll set up our search.